 An Iowan by birth and a Californian by choice, actress Frederick is passionate about both of her home states.
 She is also the cofounder of the Iowa Independent Film Festival and of Project Cornlight, an initiative aimed at bringing

 film productions to the Hawkeye State and through which she produced her upcoming film Garner, Iowa.
 Project Cornlight currently has two other films are currently in development.

 Frederick has been hard at work producing the series, DEFROST in collaboration with Randal Kleiser, a revolutionary virtual reality experience using the Oculus Rift.
 She has a great skill for seeking out talented and dedicated individuals for her team.

 In California, Frederick fell in love with surfing and in 2007, she founded Project Save Our Surf, which is dedicated to ocean conservation, the improved availability of freshwater to those in need and exposing a wide range of people to the joys of the ocean through surfing.
-Since 2012, PSOS’s annual Consurfvation Camp has readed 1000 underserved children and teens in Southern California and Mexico, educating them on environmental issues and giving them hands-on
+Since 2012, Project Save Our Surf Camp has reached thousands of underserved children and teens in Southern California and Mexico, educating them on environmental issues and giving them hands-on

 instruction in yoga and surfing.
 She has been instrumental in coordinating fundraising events, camps, beach clean-ups, and carrying out the mission of Project Save Our Surf.

 For her work on an off stage, Frederick has received numerous awards, including Best Actress awards from the Wild Rose Film Festival, Worldfest Houston, the Fargo Film Festival and the Montana Independent Film Festival.
 She has been named “One to Watch” by MethodFest and received the CineCause Award, the University of Iowa’s Distinguished Alumni Award, Los Angeles Women’s Theatre Festival’s Maverick Award.